tum-esm/airquality_station/device_data/README.md

 # Data storage
-This folder holds an empty sqlite database, which holds the measurement data.
-Please do not push any data to the repository.
+This folder holds a sqlite database, where all the data is stored.

 ### Build database
 Use the db_init script to build the database in this folder.